 Julian has been praised in print as both conductor and keyboard soloist for his ‘‘demonic intensity’’ (BBC Music Magazine Recording of the Month), ‘‘fluid and natural pacing’’ (Gramophone Editor's Choice) and ‘‘verve and suavity’’ (Classical Music), conducting ‘‘as if every bar means the world to him’’ (Opera Disc of the Month), and giving ‘‘performances that reach to the heart of the music’’ (International Record Review).
 He was shortlisted for the 2021 Gramophone Award for his recording of Eccles’s Semele with the Academy of Ancient Music and Cambridge Handel Opera, and in August 2023 his latest clavichord disc, Handel's Attick, was Instrumental Choice in BBC Music Magazine.

 With Sounds Baroque, Julian has directed many acclaimed performances with such singers as Dame Emma Kirkby, Helen Charlston, Anna Dennis, Rebecca Evans, Benjamin Hulett, Mark Padmore, Christopher Purves, Carolyn Sampson and Lawrence Zazzo.
 His appearances include directing ground-breaking performances of new pasticcio operas, co-created with librettist Stephen Pettitt, which tell cogent stories, challenging notions of “authenticity”.
-He has also directed numerous other ensembles ranging from the Academy of Ancient Music, Croatian Baroque Ensemble, Deutsche Händel-Solisten and New London Singers to the Northern Chamber Orchestra, Orchestra of Welsh National Opera and St Paul's Sinfonia.
+He has also directed numerous other ensembles ranging from the Academy of Ancient Music, Croatian Baroque Ensemble, Deutsche Händel-Solisten and New London Singers to the Charlotte Symphony Orchestra, Northern Chamber Orchestra, Orchestra of Welsh National Opera and St Paul's Sinfonia.
 He has led many Baroque and Classical projects with London's Southbank Sinfonia, Oregon Bach Festival and the conservatoires in Amsterdam, The Hague and London, and conducted acclaimed staged and concert productions ranging from over a dozen of Handel's operas and oratorios to Stephen Dodgson's opera, Margaret Catchpole.
 In the earlier part of his career, he benefited from working closely with leading conductors including Christopher Hogwood, Vladimir Jurowski and Trevor Pinnock.

 As a keyboard player, Julian often performs at the Salzburg Festival and has given concerto performances with ensembles including the Royal Northern Sinfonia, Orchestra of the Age of Enlightenment, Florilegium and Orchestra of The Sixteen.
 He has appeared as solo harpsichordist/fortepianist with the Bayerische Staatsoper in Munich, Royal Opera House, Covent Garden and Welsh National Opera, among others.
 Active as a recitalist, Julian frequently performs with renowned instrumentalists and singers, has featured on All Classical Radio and BBC Radio 3, and breaks new ground at international festivals by giving solo clavichord concerts.
 His prize-winning discography includes world-première recordings of over thirty works by composers ranging from Daniel Purcell to Héloïse Werner.